To apply to the Ross School of

 reporting code is 1839; there is no code required for the GMAT.

-If your native language is not English, TOEFL or IELTS results
+If your native language is not English, TOEFL, IELTS, or PTE

 deadline date when you apply).
 Ross' TOEFL reporting code is